Anthony Minghella: Career

 His last work was the screenplay of the film adaptation of the Tony Award-winning musical Nine (1982); Arthur Kopit (book) and Maury Yeston (score).
 It is based on the film 8½.
 He shared credit with Michael Tolkin on the screenplay.

 The department of Film, Theatre & Television at the University of Reading, opened in 2012, was named in his honour.

 Personal life and death

-Minghella met his first wife, Yvonne Miller, when they were students.
-They had one daughter, Hannah, who is currently the Head of Motion Pictures at J. J. Abrams' Bad Robot.
-Minghella and Miller eventually divorced and in 1985 Minghella married Hong Kong–born choreographer and dancer Carolyn Jane Choa.
-They had one son, Max, an actor, screenwriter and director.
-Max is best known for his role as Nick Blaine in the Hulu drama series The Handmaid's Tale.
+Minghella met his first wife, Yvonne Millar, when they were students.
+They had one daughter, and later divorced.
+In 1985 Minghella married Hong Kong–born choreographer and dancer Carolyn Jane Choa.
+They had one son, Max.

-Minghella's younger brother, Dominic Minghella, is the creator of the popular British television series Robin Hood and Doc Martin, and a scriptwriter.
-His sister, Loretta Minghella, is First Church Estates Commissioner at the Church Commissioners, having previously been Director of Christian Aid.
-His sister Edana participated in a jazz event on the Isle of Wight, and his nephew Dante is one of the participants in Channel 4's Child Genius series.
+Minghella's younger brother, Dominic Minghella, is the creator of the television series Robin Hood and Doc Martin.
+His sister, Loretta Minghella, is Master of Clare College, Cambridge.

 Minghella was a fan of Portsmouth F.C., and appeared in the Channel 4 documentary, Hallowed Be Thy Game.
 His home had two double bedrooms dedicated to the display of Portsmouth memorabilia dating back to the club's founding in 1898.

 Minghella died of a haemorrhage on 18 March 2008 in Charing Cross Hospital, Hammersmith, following an operation the previous week to remove cancer of the tonsils and neck.